carlssonnp/Capstone-Project-Galvanize/README.md

 # Analysis Walkthrough

 # Data Cleaning
 The first step in the process was to download the data files from the World Values homepage and the European Values homepage, respectively.
-These data is offered both in time period-specific format (i.e., only the data from one particular time period/wave of the survey) and in an aggregated format.
+This data is offered both in time period-specific format (i.e., only the data from one particular time period/wave of the survey) and in an aggregated format.
 The issue with using the time period-specific format is that every wave of the survey has slightly different questions and/or question labels, so comparing different time periods can be a mess.
 Fortunately, the aggregated format takes care of this by grouping similar questions together under the umbrella of one question, so this is the format I chose to work with.

 The World Values Survey (WVS) has been administered with more frequency than the European Values Survey (EVS), meaning there is not a one-to-one correspondence between time periods covered by the WVS and EVS.
 So I manually matched the time periods of the EVS to the time periods of the WVS that best corresponded to one another.
 After this was done, the surveys were ready to be merged: I appended the EVS to the WVS, and the data was ready.